-We will leave Muscat towards Nakhal, here you can visit the beautiful Nakhal Fortress, located at the foothills of the mountains in a nice town that grows extensive date palm plantations, this magnificent 1500 years old fortress rises out of the mountain rock, towering high above the ancient village as if still warning would-be attackers of its ominous strength, it has witnessed many battles and is packed full of hidden escape routes and secret passages.
-You can stroll around inside of this restored fortress and visit all the rooms which have been nicely decorated in the original old style, the view from the top of the fortress over the mountains and green date plantations is outstanding.
+We’ll leave Muscat towards Nakhal, here you can visit the beautiful Nakhal Fortress, located at the foothills of the mountains in a nice town that grows extensive date palm plantations, this magnificent 1500 years old fortress rises out of the mountain rock, towering high above the ancient village as if still warning would-be attackers of its ominous strength, it has witnessed many battles and is packed full of hidden escape routes and secret passages, you can stroll around inside of this restored fortress and visit all the rooms which have been nicely decorated in the original old style, the view from the top of the fortress over the mountains and green date plantations is outstanding.

 From there we visit the hot spring the spring is tucked away among date farms a couple of kilometers from Nakhal Fort, and it flows year-round with warm mineral water collected in the site pools, several chairs and shades are provided in the “picnic area” near the pool.

-From there we continue our trip to Wadi Bani Awf, the road leads us through the Wadi, and we will pass by the impressive Wadi Canyons (Snake canyon) and several villages the most beautiful village there is Balad Sayt, its surrounded by mountains from all directions.
+From there we continue our trip to Wadi Bani Awf, the road leads us through the Wadi, we’ll pass by impressive Wadi Canyons (Snake canyon) and several villages the most beautiful village there is Balad Sayt, its surround by mountains from all directions.

-Overnight in Jabal Shams ( Sama Heights Resorts or similar resort)
+Overnight in Jabal Shams (Jabal Shams Resort or Similar)

 Day 2 Jabal Shams- Wadi Ghul- Al Hamra- Misfat Al Abriyeen- Nizwa